Tik Tok (song): Release and promotion

 In July 2009, the song was offered as a free download on Kesha's Myspace page for over a month before its official sale release.
-The song was later released to iTunes on August 7, 2009 and on August 25, 2009 in the United States.
+The song was later released to iTunes on August 7, 2009, and on August 25, 2009, in the United States.
 Barry Weiss of RCA/Jive Label Group relied on a similar marketing scheme to that of Britney Spears' in 1999 when choosing to give the song away for free.
 The song's marketing relied heavily on radio once she had achieved a strong online interest, but its radio release was delayed until October in order to capitalize on social media interest in her.
 The song quickly topped iTunes charts after.
-The song appeared in the film Diary of a Wimpy Kid: Rodrick Rules.
-It was also featured in the notorious "couch gag" for the television show The Simpsons.To promote the single, Kesha made several television appearances and performances across the world.
+The song appeared in the 2011 film Diary of a Wimpy Kid: Rodrick Rules.
+It was also featured in the notorious "couch gag" for the television show The Simpsons.

+To promote the single, Kesha made several television appearances and performances across the world.
 The first televised performance of the song was on a part of MTV Push, a program broadcast on MTV Networks worldwide, where she performed the song alongside her other tracks "Blah Blah Blah" and "Dinosaur".
 She performed the song alongside "Blah Blah Blah", "Take It Off", "Your Love Is My Drug" and "Dirty Picture" in a set for BBC Radio 1's Big Weekend.
 On May 29, 2010, Kesha performed "Tik Tok" alongside "Your Love Is My Drug" at the MTV Video Music Awards Japan.

 Kesha has also made appearances on It's On with Alexa Chung, The Wendy Williams Show, Lopez Tonight, Late Night with Jimmy Fallon, The Tonight Show with Conan O'Brien and The Ellen DeGeneres Show to perform the song.
-This song was also performed on Saturday Night Live on April 17, 2010.
+This song was also performed on Saturday Night Live in a season 35 episode hosted by Ryan Phillippe on April 17, 2010.
 On August 13, 2010, Kesha performed "Tik Tok" on Today.
 On November 7, 2010, Kesha performed the song at the MTV Europe Music Awards.
 Throughout the performance, she was seen wearing a leotard with day-glow makeup.
 The performance featured a backing consisting of flashing lights and background dancers.
 The song's bridge was changed during the performance and featured a more "amping house music vibe".